fyhou/CS_Projects/CS354/lab3/xinu-12Spring-lab3-linksys/README.txt

 // Design decisions
 - Straight forward implementation based on the spec.
 - The buffer in the pipe is simply an array and I maintain writer and reader indexes to keep it synchronized.

+// Other notes
+- Corner cases are handled, i.e. if owner disconnects or deletes pipe while writer or reader is waiting, it will be notified and exit gracefully.
+- Extra credit is also taken care of.